 The growing population of (it is expected that the number will increase by about 50000 new residents by 2030) in combination to the city's goal to become climate neutral by then, represents a big challenge for the city.
 In addition, health inequality is high.
-There is a thorough work and investigation that lead to a 10-years report, depicting that between different areas in Malmo there is up to 8 years difference in the life expectancy within Malmo.
-Also there is a relatively high unemployment rate, the highest in Sweden, reaching 13%.
-Specifically related to the circular economy topic challenges are to:
+Also, there is a relatively high unemployment rate.